Go directly to product information

 Offer Out of stock

-Allspice or Jamaican pepper is a berry that, due to its complex flavor, is an excellent substitute for the three aromas it unites: cloves, a touch of nutmeg and cinnamon, and bay leaf.
+Allspice or Jamaican pepper is a berry that, because of its complex flavor, is an excellent substitute for the three aromas it combines: cloves, a hint of nutmeg and cinnamon, and bay leaf.
 But allspice is also peppery.
-It is not without reason that allspice is nicknamed 'allspice'.
+It is not for nothing that allspice is nicknamed 'allspice'.

-Allspice is the dried, unripe fruit of a shrub from the myrtle family, which at first glance looks a lot like the laurel.
+Allspice is the dried, unripe fruit of a shrub in the myrtle family, which at first glance looks very similar to laurel.

 Like other pseudo-peppers, allspice contains a pungent substance, in this case gingerol, which we know from ginger.
-An allspice berry also combines the aromas of cinnamon, nutmeg and cloves, and is therefore called 'allspice'.
-The berry has had these names since the first introduction to it by the British in the early 17th century.
-A century earlier, Columbus had discovered the spice in Jamaica, and gave it the name Jamaican pepperberry, thinking it was a (real) pepper.
+An allspice berry also combines the aromas of cinnamon, nutmeg and cloves, and is therefore sometimes called 'allspice'.
+The berry has had these names since it was first introduced to it by the British at the beginning of the 17th century.
+A century earlier, Columbus had discovered the spice in Jamaica, and gave it the name Jamaican pepper berry under the assumption that it is a (real) pepper.

-The British made every effort in the 17th century to control trade by hindering the spread of the plant.
-They should have known that birds would throw a spanner in the works.
-These spread the seed as far as Hawaii.
-By the way, allspice grew not only in Jamaica, but in numerous places in the Greater Antilles.
-Pimenta diocia still only grows in the Western Hemisphere.
+The British did everything in their power in the 17th century to control the trade by hindering the spread of the plant.
+They could have known that birds would spoil the fun.
+They spread the seed as far as Hawaii.
+Incidentally, allspice grew not only in Jamaica, but in many places in the Greater Antilles.
+The Pimenta diocia still grows only in the western hemisphere.

-Jamaica is the main producer, with 70% of world trade.
-Our - organically grown - allspice comes from Guatemala.
-After picking, the berries are left alone for a short time to allow the flavor to develop.
+Jamaica is the main producer, with 70% of the world trade, in addition the berry comes from the tropical areas of America and - ours - from Guatemala, Honduras and Mexico.
+After picking the berries are left alone for a short time to give the taste the chance to develop.
 Only then are the berries dried.

-Allspice is obviously a must in Caribbean cuisine, but also in the kitchens of the Middle East, such as Palestinian cuisine.
+Allspice is of course a must in Caribbean cuisine, but also in Middle Eastern cuisines, such as Palestinian cuisine.
 Britain has such a special bond with 'allspice' that it is even used in cakes.
-In France, allspice is also called the berry 'quatre épices', after the three main aromas of cloves, cinnamon and nutmeg and ginger.
+In France, allspice is also called 'quatre épices', after the four main flavours cloves, cinnamon, nutmeg and ginger.

 Usage

 The fresh allspice berries are not used, only the dried ones.
-This is used as a substitute for bay leaf in broths, in meats and sausages, with game, fish (the Spanish escabeche) and in ragouts and marinades.
-In addition, allspice is very tasty with pears or apples, and in rice porridge!
-In English cuisine you will find numerous baking dishes and desserts with allspice.
+This is used as a substitute for bay leaf in broths, in cold cuts and sausages, with game, fish (Spanish escabeche) and in ragouts and marinades.
+In addition, allspice is very tasty with pear or apple, and in rice pudding!
+In English cuisine you will find numerous baked goods and desserts with allspice.

 Smell and taste

-The all-spice character of allspice is evident from the following brief list of aromatic substances in the berry:
+The all-spice character of allspice is evident from the short list of aromatic substances in the berry below:

-• eugenol, the characteristic scent of cloves, nutmeg, cinnamon, basil and laurel
+• eugenol, the characteristic scent of cloves, nutmeg, cinnamon, basil and bay leaf

 • β-phellandrene, a pleasant mint and citrus flavor